SpongeBob SquarePants: Creature from the Krusty Krab: Gameplay

 Players have access to three playable characters during the game, SpongeBob SquarePants, Patrick Starfishman (Patrick Star in superhero form), and Sheldon J. Plankton, and must guide them through nine levels of play in a dreamworld.
 Four different types of gameplay have been incorporated into the game, known as flying, rampaging, racing, and platforming.
 During flying sections, the game sets obstacles, one in front of another, and the player must maneuver past them.
 In most cases, the game will tell the player which way to fly (up, down, left, and right).
 On the Wii, the player uses the controller like an actual plane control stick.
 The most common cases of this is when SpongeBob uses his plane to attack a giant-sized Plankton.
 In rampage levels, the player controls a giant sized Plankton and uses special powers and moves to destroy everything in their path.
 The player's laser power is indicated by a bar on the right side of the screen, which refills after use.
 The Wii version features controller movements that respectively activate moves.
 Racing gameplay is similar to most racing games; it is featured in both the air and the ground's gameplay, fuel must be collected in order to keep the player's vehicle running.
 The platforming gameplay is spread throughout the game, such as when Plankton must escape from a live Krabby Patty or when Patrick Starfishman saves Bikini Bottom from his evil form, Dreaded Patrick.

 Plot

-The game takes place inside the dreams of SpongeBob SquarePants, Patrick Star and Sheldon J. Plankton, where each individual must survive the most bizarre adventures.
+The entire storyline takes place inside the dreams of SpongeBob SquarePants, Patrick Star and Sheldon Plankton, where each individual must survive the most bizarre adventures.

-In SpongeBob's dream, his bed transforms into a hot rod and he drives it around a track across Bikini Bottom, which now resembles an automobile-hot rod paradise inspired by the works of Ed Roth.
-After upgrading his car and winning several races against dream versions of Patrick, Plankton, and Gary, he accidentally drives into an unnoticed pit.
-SpongeBob falls through the pit until he reaches the bottom, where he is eaten by an Alaskan Bull Worm.
-He encounters Old Man Jenkins, who is building a biplane to escape the bowels of the worm.
-Within the worm, SpongeBob locates spare parts from the chief of a village of castaways and an eccentric inventor for the biplane, while also getting rid of a huge can of chili that's causing the worm stomach problems.